hputnam/Acclim_Dynamics/Results-package.md

 ![prot](https://github.com/hputnam/Acclim_Dynamics/blob/master/Output/Final_Figures/Host-Soluble-Protein.png?raw=true)

 Week 4 P. acuta ATHC big drop, but samples are not in outlier tests.
 This still looks weird to me?

+No additional groups with a decreased sample size.
 This dataset has been QC'd by Emma; final figure as of 20210118.

 ### Total Antioxidant Capacity